vittoriohalfon/vittoriohalfon/README.md

 **Fun Facts**

-🌍 Love to travel, especially if there's a good WiFi connection.
+🌍 Love to travel, but only if there's a decent WiFi connection.

 ☕ Fueled by coffee and the tears of bug-fixing.